On November 10, 1965, a 44-year-old Sugar Ray Robinson (173-18-6, 109 KOs) and Joey Archer met in the ring.

 Robinson came in to the fight on a 1-fight win streak with a 61% KO rate, and was fighting after a gap of 2 months and 8 days.

-Sugar Ray Robinson was defending his middleweight titles and, fighting for the middleweight The Ring titles against Paul Pender and lost via split decision in the 15-round middleweight fight, and adds an loss to his record at 143-8-2.
+Sugar Ray Robinson was defending his middleweight titles and, fighting for the middleweight The Ring titles against Paul Pender and lost via split decision in the 15-round middleweight fight, and adds a loss to his record at 143-8-2.

 On January 22, 1960, the 38-year-old The Ring middleweight world champion, Sugar Ray Robinson (142-6-2, 93 KOs), faced Paul Pender, in a title defense fight.